neiqo/Project-Anna/README.md

-# Room Environment Monitor
+# ANNA
+Ambient Nvironmental Notification and Analytics

-RoomMonitor is an ESP32-based room monitoring system that tracks indoor temperature and humidity, stores historical measurements, and presents the data through both a web dashboard and a local OLED display.
+ANNA is an ESP32-based room monitoring system that tracks indoor temperature and humidity, stores historical measurements, and presents the data through both a web dashboard and a local OLED display.

 The system is designed to provide an at-a-glance view of room conditions while also allowing long-term trend analysis through automatically generated statistics and charts.